Rachael Ray Thanks Fans For ‘Love & Support’ After Loss Of Beloved Dog Isaboo

 In an Instagram post where she shared the heartbreaking news, Rachael shared a series of images of her dog along with a series of statements honoring how much love Isaboo brought the couple during the years she was part of their family.
 She also shared that once she is ready to open her heart to another dog, she and John will again rescue an animal and shower them with love as they did with Isaboo and her previous dog, another Pitbull named Boo.

 Just one month ago, Rachael announced her plan to donate $4 million to COVID-19 relief projects for both animals and humans through The Rachael Ray Foundation and her Yum-o!
 Organization.
-In a statement on her foundation’s website, it was revealed that half of the funds donated will that will go to animal welfare organizations, including the North Shore Animal League, Best Friends Animal Society and Lost Our Home Rescue and the other half will be assigned to food and nutritional programs for kids and families such as Feeding America, Share our Strength, World Central Kitchen, and City Harvest to name a few.
+In a statement on her foundation’s website, it was revealed that half the funds donated will go to animal welfare organizations, including the North Shore Animal League, Best Friends Animal Society, and Lost Our Home Rescue.
+The other half will be assigned to food and nutritional programs for kids and families, such as Feeding America, Share Our Strength, World Central Kitchen, and City Harvest to name a few.